 Regularly scheduled field trips and other educational activities also support student learning.

 Audeo Charter School operates year round.
 Most K-5 homeschool families follow a traditional school year schedule that runs from August to June, but other options are available.
-The calendar includes observance of the traditional holidays and breaks (winter—2 weeks, spring—2 weeks).
+The calendar includes observance of the traditional holidays and breaks (November/Thanksgiving—1 week, winter—2 weeks, spring—1 week).
 However, students are encouraged to work independently throughout the year to accomplish their academic goals.

-At this time, students are coached at the Mission Valley Hazard Center location.
+Students are coached at the Tierrasanta Resource Center at 10725 Tierrasanta Blvd.
+San Diego, 92124.
 More Resource Centers will be added as enrollment increases.

 In addition to completing the Online Enrollment form, please send us the following forms by fax, email, or mail: